stat545ubc-2023/assignment-b4-danierob/README.md

 __data__ is a folder with the "field_data" file from my own research, which serve as the source for the models in Exercise 3.

+__B4_files__ folder containing the files for the plots in Exercise 1 and Exercise 3 to be read in .md file.

 ### How to run the code
 * Open RStudio
 * Click "File" in the upper lefthand corner